guikarai/SpyreStack/backup-restore.md

 To prepare for such scenarios, Spyre administrators should regularly create and securely store checkpoints of ACC/SSA configurations.
 You can automate this process by creating a job that collects and stores these checkpoints.

+The method work for both ACC and SSA.
+The below methods focused on ACC can be applied on SSA appliances as well.

-### 3.2 Creating an ACC/SSA Restore Checkpoint
+### 3.2 Creating an ACC Restore Checkpoint

 #### 3.2.1 Prerequisites
-You will use API of ACC and/or SSA to make it happened.
+You will use API of ACC to make it happened.
 It requires to known and to fill in the following variables.
 | Variable | Purpose |
 |:-------- |:--------:|